There are two ways you can apply to register a trade mark in China:

-To register your trade mark in China using the direct filing method, you will need to use an Australian IP professional experienced in Chinese trade mark law or a reliable agent in China specialising in intellectual property.
+To register your trade mark in China using the direct filing method, you will need to use an Australian intellectual property (IP) professional experienced in Chinese trade mark law or a reliable agent in China specialising in IP.

-One benefit to applying directly to the CTMO is that you can nominate your own sub classes, whereas in a Madrid protocol application your examiner will choose them for you, based on your application.
+One benefit in direct filing is that you can nominate your own sub classes, whereas in a Madrid protocol application your examiner will choose them for you, based on your application.

 It is extremely important to classify the proposed goods and services correctly in a Chinese trade mark application and specialist advice should be sought as early as possible.
 If the names of the goods/service items are not in the International Classification and the List of Acceptable Names of Goods and Services, you only get one chance to amend the specification before the application is rejected by the CTMO.
 If the amended names are not acceptable to the examiner, the application will be rejected and you will need to re-file the application and lose the original priority date.